invisiblelines/security_identifiers/README.md

 To validate an ISIN

-    isin = SecurityIdentifiers::ISIN::Validator.new('US0378331005')
+    isin = SecurityIdentifiers::ISIN.new('US0378331005')
     isin.valid? # => true

-or
+or with an invalid identifier

-    isin = SecurityIdentifiers::ISIN::Validator.new('S0378331005') # => raises SecurityIdentifiers::InvalidFormat
+    isin = SecurityIdentifiers::ISIN.new('S0378331005') # => raises SecurityIdentifiers::InvalidFormat

-To validate a CUSIP
+To fix a missing check digit

+    isin = SecurityIdentifiers::ISIN.new('US037833100')
+    isin.fix!

+Now you can validate

+    isin.valid? # => true

+The same method apply to CUSIPs and SEDOLs.

+CUSIPs and SEDOLs also support converting these identifiers to ISINs.

-    cusip = SecurityIdentifiers::CUSIP::Validator.new('837649128')
+    cusip = SecurityIdentifiers::CUSIP.new('125509BG3')
-    cusip.valid? # => true
+    cusip.to_isin('US') # => SecurityIdentifiers::ISIN

-## Rails
+## ActiveModel Validations

-Includes custom validators for use in ActiveRecord
+Includes custom validators for use in ActiveModel/ActiveRecord

     class MyModel < ActiveRecord::Base
+      include SecurityIdentifiers::Validators

       validates :isin, isin: true
       validates :cusip, cusip: true
     end